Economic Value Of Waste: How To Maximise The Value Of Waste! 📊

-Waste, be it the one ending up at landfills or mixing in air polluting our surroundings is a threat to the environment.
+Waste, be it the one ending up at landfills or mixing in the air polluting our surroundings is a threat to the environment.
 Projects wherein we convert waste into usable forms of energy are of paramount importance.
 They also help us sustain the environment and maximize the economic value of waste.

 However, the problem today is that many vital products are hard to dispose of.

 The way consumers are utilizing resources these days is leading to huge amounts of waste.
 The quantity of waste has been increasing constantly across the world.
-In fact, the problem has become so severe that some developed countries have started exporting their waste to third world countries.
+In fact, the problem has become so severe that some developed countries have started exporting their waste to third-world countries.